 Research just in reveals that extreme events from climate change (2011-2017) have damaged 45% of Australia’s coastal habitats, including coral reefs, mangroves, kelp forests and seagrass.
 These habitats provide food and shelter for a huge range of marine and estuarine species, including large fish, turtles and dugongs.
-Vital for fisheries, these key habitats are also used and much … Continue reading Australia suffers not only the loss of coral reefs.
+Vital for fisheries, these key habitats are also used and much loved by local and international visitors.

 Ove Hoegh-Guldberg, Global Change Institute, University of Queensland.
 From The Conversation, March 31 2014.